 Dreamlane and Northpointe have teamed up to co-develop the project.
 Dreamlane is an emerging Minority owned development firm building capacity in the affordable housing industry and Northpointe is an experience and established affordable housing development firm.
 Northpointe and Dreamlane plan to partner with LSS to be included in the ownership of the project and coordinate services to the project's homeless, physically disabled, and veterans.
 LSS, Northpointe, and DreamLane will own 51%, 25%, 24% of the managing member and all will have substantial involvement throughout the entire process including the 15-year compliance period.
 We have an executed MOU- Attached- with Lutheran Social Services regarding supportive services.
 LSS will provide staff to not only coordinate but also provide services directly to tenants as well.

-We also intend to work with the County's HSC, Oregon Food Pantry (which is across the street from the project), and Joining Forces for Families.
+We also intend to work with the County's HSC, Middleton Outreach Ministry Food Pantry, Dane County VA, and Joining Forces for Families.